 On the negative side, your employer-sponsored plan may offer you investment choices that run from mediocre to lousy, or choices so limited you can't properly allocate your assets.
-Equally bad, the fees and other charges it costs to own the investments may be high.
+Equally bad, the fees and other charges for owning the investments may be high.